wormholer/KAP-manual/en/upgrade/README.md

    If you have modified config files under `conf/`, please apply the changes again in the new `conf/` folder.

-4. Copy License file
+4. Confirm the license file

-   Copy your license file to the new KAP home.
+   Confirm the license file exists in the new KAP home.

 5. Upgrade HBase Coprocessor